-Maintaining efficacy with larger droplets - New 2,4-D application requirements
+Maintaining efficacy with larger droplets - 2,4-D application requirements

-- Growers and spray operators need to check if their current nozzle meets the new APVMA 2,4-D application requirements (effective 4 October 2018)
+- Growers and spray operators need to check if their current nozzles meet the 2,4-D label application

 - To maintain efficacy when increasing the droplet size, operators must ensure that spray coverage on the target weeds is adequate, water quality is suitable and robust product label rates are used